OwenGraham/MyWeb/README.md

 ## Overview

-This is an ASP.NET Core web app made by Owen Graham, to learn the basics of web development.
-It conttains a home page, a gallery of images, and embedded soundcloud players with songs I produced.
+This is an ASP.NET Core web application developed by Owen Graham to learn the fundamentals of web development using Razor Pages.
+The application features a home page, an image gallery, and embedded SoundCloud players showcasing songs I produced.

 > Please note the site is a work in progress.